Andres Manambit: Angkan ng Matatapang

-Andres Manambit: Angkan ng Matatapang is a 1992 Philippine biographical action film edited and directed by Ike Jarlego Jr. on his directorial debut.
-The film stars Eddie Garcia as the title role.
+Andres Manambit: Angkan ng Matatapang (lit.
+Andres Manambit: Clan of the Valiant) is a 1992 Philippine biographical action film by Ike Jarlego Jr. on his directorial debut.
+The film stars Eddie Garcia in the title role.
 The film is based on the life of the late policeman Andres Manambit.
 It was one of the entries in the 1992 Metro Manila Film Festival, where it won the most number of awards including Best Picture.

-The film is streaming online on YouTube.
+The censored version of the film is streaming online on YouTube.